jakemason/Orcard/README.md

 I found another game being worked on by an entire team that was very similar conceptually: [ORX](https://store.steampowered.com/app/1071140/ORX/).
 ORX seems, to me, to be a very similar idea done with a production value I couldn't hope to compete with as a single person.
-I told myself I'd play it when its released and if it doesn't do what I was hoping to with Orrcard then I might revisit this project.
+I told myself I'd play it when its released and if it doesn't do what I was hoping to with Orcard then I might revisit this project.

 That said, I learned plenty about making games from this project and had several systems I was fairly proud of: